Cadelling (Deheubarth): History

-The Dinefwrs would rule in Deheubarth until their conquest by the Plantagenet kings in the 13th century.
+The Cadelling would rule in Deheubarth until their conquest by the Plantagenet kings in the 13th century.
 This branch would compete with the House of Aberffraw for supremacy and influence in Wales throughout the 10th, 11th and 12th centuries, with the Kingdom of Powys variously ruled between them.
-Eventually, a cadet branch of the House of Dinefwr would establish itself in Powys by the mid-11th century, designating themselves as the House of Mathrafal after the castle there named Mathrafal Castle.
-This dynasty will be the last with a native Welsh Prince of Wales before its annexation into the Kingdom of England.

 During the 12th century, Lord Rhys's father, Prince Gruffydd ap Rhys, fought the Normans following the civil war in England and Normandy.
 This war arose from the rival claims of Stephen of Blois and Empress Matilda to the throne England as descendants of William the Conqueror.
 From that era, Lord Rhys would end up becoming one of the most successful and powerful Welsh leaders of the Middle Ages, fighting against King Henry Plantagenet as well as against his son, Richard the Lionheart, attacking his Norman lordship and capturing many of his castles.
 Through Lord Rhys's daughter Gwenllian, wife of Seneschal Ednyfed Fychan, he would also become an ancestor of the House of Tudor, House of Stuart, as well as the current reigning House of Windsor.

-Other important members of the Dinefwr family were Sir Rhys ap Gruffydd and Sir Rhys ap Thomas.
-Sir Rhys ap Gruffydd, a descendant of Ednyfed Fychan, rose to prominence after supporting Hugh Despenser, Earl of Winchester, and Hugh Despenser the Younger, who became the Royal Chamberlain.
-From supporting the Angevin cause, he would end up becoming the wealthiest and most influential figure among the native Welsh gentry of the 14th century.
-Thereafter, he was involved in the abdication of Edward II, and joined the new King, Edward of Windsor, fighting for him and Edward the Black Prince at the Battle of Crecy.